Twitter’s plan to charge for crucial tool prompts outcry

 The earthquake bot Kawamoto created didn’t take off until the devastating 2011 earthquake, tsunami and nuclear disaster that hit Japan, when people turned to it for information about quakes and aftershocks.

 Kawamoto was ready to shut down the bot when Twitter first announced it was going to charge for API access.
 Paying $1,200 a year for an account that is decidedly not making a profit was not going to be possible.
-Last week, Twitter announced that it would make a small exception to offer “write-only” API access for free to accounts that send less than 1,500 tweets a month.
+Last week, Twitter announced that it would make a small exception to offer “write-only” API access for free to accounts that send fewer than 1,500 tweets a month.

 This might help, but Kawamoto says the 1,500 limit will present a problem after a big earthquake with a lot of aftershocks.
 He would like to ask Musk to allow accounts to post more than 1,500 tweets on a pay-as-you-go basis.

-So far, Twitter has offered no other exceptions, although it’s possible that Musk will see one of the many tweets from developers working on earthquake relief who have been pleading for a solution.
+So far, San Francisco-based Twitter has offered no other exceptions, although it’s possible that Musk will see one of the many tweets from developers working on earthquake relief who have been pleading for a solution.

 For Mark Sample and his small army of Twitter bots, such as one that would send carefully curated quotes from Herman Melville’s “Moby Dick” at random intervals, it’s too late.
 The Moby Dick bot, as well as one that sent out computer clip art from 1994 and one called “weird satellite” have all left Twitter.
 Some have moved to Mastodon, the social platform that some discouraged Twitter users have been migrating to.